 During the period ended July 31, 2015, the Company sold and issued approximately 9.9 million shares of common stock pursuant to a registration statement at prices ranging from \$0.10 to \$0.16 per share.
-The Company received net proceeds of approximately \$1.3 million from the sale of these shares.
+The Company received net proceeds of approximately \$1.3 million.

-NOTE 6 - STOCK OPTIONS AND WARRANTS (AS RESTATED)
+NOTE 6 - STOCK OPTIONS AND WARRANTS